Risinghill School

 Risinghill School was a progressive co-educational comprehensive secondary school that opened in Islington, north London, on 3 May 1960 and closed four and a half years later.
 A book chronicling its demise made publishing history in 1968 by becoming the UK's first non-fiction best-seller.

 The school

 Risinghill School was an early purpose-built comprehensive school under the headmastership of Michael Duane, a charismatic advocate of progressive and non-authoritarian education.

 Pupils received religious education through Saint Silas Church, which was part of Risinghill.
 Lessons included technical and craft skills, taught through dual or multi-purpose creative methods.

 The school's methods prompted criticism in the media and disputes with the London County Council.
 The school was closed down in 1965, ostensibly because it had become unpopular with parents.

-The school buildings in Risinghill Street were subsequently utilised by Starcross School, which later amalgamated with Barnsbury School to become Elizabeth Garrett Anderson School.
+The school buildings in Risinghill Street were later used by Starcross School, which eventually amalgamated with Barnsbury School to become Elizabeth Garrett Anderson School.